Pattern formation and spatiotemporal chaos in relativistic degenerate plasmas: Discussion and conclusion

-To conclude, depending on the modulational perturbation wavelength smaller or larger than that of the most unstable wave, the electromagnetic radiation spectra emanating from compact astrophysical objects and interacting with electron-acoustic perturbations sustained by multi-component degenerate plasmas that surround the compact objects may either settle into EM envelope solitons (or stable wave states) due to saturation of the modulational instability or undergo through strong electron-acoustic wave emissions causing to emerge spatiotemporal chaotic states, which may be signature of turbulence in dense astrophysical regimes \cite{chian1999,misra2009pattern,banerjee2010spatiotemporal}.
+To conclude, depending on the modulational perturbation wavelength smaller or larger than that of the most unstable wave, the electromagnetic radiation spectra emanating from compact astrophysical objects and interacting with electron-acoustic perturbations sustained by multi-component degenerate plasmas that surround the compact objects may either settle into EM envelope solitons (or stable wave states) due to saturation of the modulational instability, {especially in the regime of weak relativistic degeneracy} or undergo through strong electron-acoustic wave emissions causing to emerge spatiotemporal chaotic states, {especially in the regime of ultra-relativistic degeneracy}, which may be signature of turbulence in dense astrophysical regimes \cite{banerjee2010spatiotemporal,misra2009pattern,chian1999}. {Zakharov-like models are limited to studying the generation of envelope solitons through MI, wave collapse, and wave turbulence through wave-wave interaction.
+However, phenomena such as the generation of dromion solutions or vortex formation, as well as those related to wave-particle interactions, cannot be studied using Zakharov-like equations.
+Building on these limitations, our results show that STC can arise as a natural state in relativistic degenerate plasmas.
+These chaotic states may explain the origin of turbulence and fluctuations in radiation in dense astrophysical environments.
+Future studies with two- or three-dimensional models and comparisons with observational data will be essential to confirm these results and understand their relevance in real astrophysical systems.}